Superman (1978 film series character): Superman Returns (2006)

-After the events of Superman II, Clark leaves Earth to try to find his former home world of Krypton after astronomers have supposedly found it, but finds nothing and returns home to Earth.
-At the Daily Planet, he discovers that Lois Lane is engaged to Perry White's nephew, Richard, and has a son named Jason.
+According to dates on the Daily Planet newspapers, Superman Returns takes places in late September 2006.
+Five years earlier, Superman leaves Earth to try to find his former home world of Krypton after astronomers have supposedly found it, but finds nothing and returns home to Earth.
+During Superman's absence, Lois Lane becomes engaged to Perry White's nephew, Richard, and has a son named Jason.
 To make matters worse, Lex Luthor is at it again—after swindling an elderly, terminally ill woman.

 Luthor vows vengeance against the Man of Steel and contrives a new sinister plot, using the crystals of Krypton to build a new continent which would submerge the United States underwater.
 Embedded in the continent's structure is Kryptonite—the lethal substance that is Superman's only weakness.
-Upon learning of Luthor's sinister scheme, Clark confronts Luthor, who stabs him with a Kryptonite crystal, allowing Luthor and his goons to beat him down before he plunges into the depths of the sea.
-He is saved when Lois Lane and Perry White arrive in a chopper, and the former pulls the Kryptonite blade out of him.
+Upon learning of Luthor's sinister scheme, Clark confronts Luthor, who stabs him with a Kryptonite shard, allowing Luthor and his goons to torture him before he plunges into the depths of the sea.
+He is saved when Lois Lane and Richard White arrive in a chopper, and the former pulls the Kryptonite shard out of him.

-Clark foils Lex Luthor's plans, leaving him on a Stranded island before fainting and falling into a coma.
+Clark thwarts Lex Luthor's plans, leaving him marooned on a deserted island before fainting and falling into a coma.
 Lois and Jason visit him at the hospital where Lois whispers that Jason is his son and then kisses him.
 Clark later awakens and visits Jason, reciting his father Jor-El's words to Jason as he sleeps.
 Lois starts writing another article, titled “Why the World Needs Superman”.
 Clark reassures her that he is now back to stay, and flies off to low orbit, where he gazes down at the world once again.